curiousdannii/if-decompiler/README.md

 - No functions in RAM
 - No 1 and 2 byte locals
-- Computed branch and jump offsets are only supported in limited cases
+- Computed branch and jump offsets are only supported when you supply an Inform debug file
 - Inter-function branches are only supported in limited cases